gogamarra/Automated-ELK-Stack/README.md

 # Cybersecurity Project: ELK Monitoring Stack Deployment
-This project deploys a cloud monitoring system by configuring an ELK stack server within an MS Azure Virtual Network.
+This project deploys a cloud monitoring system by configuring an ELK stack server within an MS Azure Virtual Network created in a seperate porfolio project.
 The network hosts a web site with mulitple virtual servers, a load balancer and a firewall.

 The following skills and knowledge are demonstrated: